Banks brace for capital calls as Dexia rescued

 SIGNIFICANT LOSSES

-Dexia has a global credit risk exposure of $700 billion (£446 billion) --more than twice Greece's GDP -- and its rescue has stoked investors' concerns about where other troublespots may lie.
+Dexia has a global credit risk exposure of $700 billion --more than twice Greece's GDP -- and its rescue has stoked investors' concerns about where other troublespots may lie.

 The lender faced significant losses on its Greek government debt holdings, but, more significantly, was shut out of wholesale funding markets, which it was highly reliant on to finance its long-term loans to municipal borrowers.